Ketel Marte Preview, Player Props: Diamondbacks vs. Reds

 Ketel Marte At The Plate

-- Marte leads Arizona in slugging percentage (.474) thanks to 46 extra-base hits.
+- Marte leads Arizona with a slugging percentage of .479, fueled by 47 extra-base hits.

-- Among qualifying batters, he ranks 39th in batting average, while his on-base percentage ranks 29th and he is 36th in slugging.
+- Among the qualified hitters in MLB play, he ranks 39th in batting average, 29th in on-base percentage, and 33rd in slugging.

+- In 71.1% of his 121 games this season, Marte has picked up at least one hit.
+He's also had 33 multi-hit games.

-- Marte has an RBI in 41 of 120 games this year, with multiple RBI in 16 of them.
-He has also driven home three or more of his team's runs in six contests.
+- In 34.7% of his games this year, Marte has had at least one RBI.
+He's picked up more than one in 14.0% and driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.